 - Be truthful.
 If your research does not answer all the questions, do not be shy to mention that.
 This will give your work authenticity and someone might pick it from where you left.

 By the time you get to the conclusion of your study, you are probably too tired to tie everything together perfectly.
-Take your time to go through your paper and take note of the key points.
+Take your time to go through your paper and take note of the key points, or give it to a professional proofreading service to revise my paper.
 Giving your conclusion the same amount of attention you gave to the introduction will lead you to a great ending.
 The points discussed here will help you to come up with a compelling conclusion.